What are daytime running lamps (DRL)?

 Not to be confused with headlights, the purpose of the DRL is not to help drivers see the road or their surroundings better.
 The DRL’s intended purpose is to help other road users see your vehicle better.

-Because DRLs are not designed to illuminate the road, they are often made with LED lights instead of halogen headlight bulbs.
+Because DRLs in cars are not designed to illuminate the road, they are often made with LED lights instead of halogen headlight bulbs.
 LED DRLs are long-lasting, energy-efficient, and give off a bright white light.

 During the day, most drivers turn their headlights off.
 A DRL enhances road safety by helping drivers see other vehicles quickly.